We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Have to carry two pads

-Even if you can’t give up your plush inflatable pad on the grounds of comfort alone, there are a few reasons why even inflatable fanatics might supplement their sleep system with a closed-cell foam pad.
-As team-closed-cell-foam as I am, I certainly won’t be doing winter desert trips armed with only an R value of 2.
+Even if you can’t give up your plush inflatable pad on the grounds of comfort alone, there are a few reasons why even inflatable fans might supplement their sleep system with a closed-cell foam pad.
+As team-closed-cell-foam as I am, I certainly won’t be doing winter trips armed with only an R value of 2.
 You can set yourself up for all seasons while saving yourself the weight when the weather is warm by rooting for both sides of the great sleeping pad debate.

 R values can be combined, so adding a CCF pad underneath an inflatable will keep you warmer and more comfortable.
 An added benefit to a dual pad sleep system is that your inflatable pad is less likely to puncture or deflate when it’s protected from rocks and sticks by the foam pad.
 If the worst happens and your inflatable pad does experience an issue, you at least have a closed-cell foam pad to fall back on rather than subjecting yourself to the cold hard ground, or worse, cutting your trip short.
+Even though I’m 5-feet, 7-inches I use the short version of the Nemo Switchback to save weight.